priscillabigaill/matrix-vector-mult-benchmark/README.md

 This repository contains programs that: <br>
-a. tests if the function used to calculate the matrix vector multiplication works successfully <br>
+a.
+Tests if the function used to calculate the matrix vector multiplication works successfully <br>
 b.
 Analyzes the time and complexity of the matrix vector multiplication